East Coast Alerts

 Oregon Inlet Shoaling Update:

 Shoaling to a depth of 7.0ft MLW has been reported between Oregon Inlet Buoy 4 (LLNR 27990) and Oregon Inlet Lighted Buoy 6 (LLNR 28003) and to a depth of 2.0ft MLW in the center span of the Bonner Bridge.
 (5th District LNM 47).
-Recent USACE surveys can be found at

 Main Street Bridge, St. Johns River, to Close for Parade: